rdbcache/rdbcache/README.md

 Build rdbcache
 --------------

 rdbcache uses maven and build on top of Java Spring Boot 1.5.10.
-It requires maven 3.5+ and Java SDK 1.8+.
+It requires maven 3.5+ and JDK version 1.8+.

 Download source from github